pete-livermore/habit-challenge-tracker/README.md

 What I got from the project
 ------
 ### General points
 This was the most significant collaborative coding work I had undertaken, and while it brought challenges in the form of conflicting ideas and visions, and managing divergent branches and conflicting code, it also showed me the huge value of discussing issues/solving problems collaboratively.
-Often, when one of us was stuck, the other two collaborators with a fresh pair of eyes, could more quickly spot and error or find a solution.
+Often, when one of us was stuck, the other two collaborators with a fresh pair of eyes, could more quickly spot an error or find a solution.

 The key elements for successful collaboration I found were: detailed planning, specific and well-defined tasks and features, regular communication, and seeking as much feedback as possible.